-🗠 illuminates red.
+illuminates red.

-Illuminates when the ignition is switched on and goes out shortly after the engine starts.
+Illuminates for a view seconds after the ignition is switched on.

 Engine lubrication may be interrupted.
 This may result in damage to the engine and/or locking of the drive wheels.

 - 1. Depress clutch. - 2.
 Select neutral gear, set selector lever to N. - Move out of the flow of traffic as quickly as possible without impeding other vehicles. - 4.
 Switch off ignition.